Tea Tree Oil for Baby – Health Benefits and Precautions

 4. Treating Cradle Cap

-To treat cradle cap in babies, mix one drop of tea tree oil with a spoon of olive oil and apply on your baby’s head.
+To treat the cradle cap in babies, mix one drop of tea tree oil with a spoon of olive oil and apply it to your baby’s head.
 Leave it in place for five minutes, then rinse.

 5. For Making Baby Wipe Solution

-An all-natural baby wipe solution can be created at home for regular use with tea tree oil.
+An all-natural baby wipe solution can be created at home with tea tree oil for regular use.
 You will need 1 tablespoon of baby oil, 2-3 drops of lavender oil, 2-3 drops of tea tree oil and 2 cups of distilled water to prepare the mix.
-Mix all the ingredients thoroughly and store it in a spray bottle for use.
+Mix all the ingredients thoroughly and store them in a spray bottle for use.
 Spray the solution on your wipes during every diaper change.

 Are There Any Side Effects of Using Tea Tree Oil on Babies?